Urgent deadline for thousands to beat pension credit clampdown

 The clock is ticking for thousands of pensioners with younger partners to claim pension credit before the eligibility rules tighten – which could cost some up to £7,000/year.
 Yet they're just a fraction of the 1.3 million who could claim the income top-up but don't.

 Pension credit is a means-tested benefit aimed at supporting retired people on low incomes, but vast numbers fail to claim.
 Here's what you need to know to hopefully give you a nudge if you're missing out.

 As well as single pensioners and pensioner couples, up until now couples in which only one partner is over the state pension age have also been able to claim.
 But that's about to change...

-For many "mixed-age" couples, where one partner is above state pension age and the other is below, it's still possible to claim pension credit as things stand today.
+For many "mixed-age" couples, where one partner is above state pension age and the other is below, it's still possible to apply for pension credit until 13 August.